Home

 Directions:

 Preheat your BBQ to medium high or prepare coals.
-Cut off the silk tassel from the top of each ear of corn and remove the outer layer of husks.
+Pull the husks back from the corn and remove the silk.
+Recover the corn with the husk and tie it closed with a thin piece of husk.

 Grill corn for 10 to 15 minutes, turning every couple of minutes.
 The corn husks will become charred with grill marks and that's okay.
 Don't worry the corn won't burn.